shamiul-anik/vue-jobs/README.md

 - **Error Monitoring & Analytics**:
   - **PostHog** integration for real-time error tracking
   - **Session Recording** to replay user behavior leading to errors
+- **Experimental Features & Future Plans**:
+  This project serves as a playground for experimenting with various technologies aiming to simulate a real-world, production-ready web application.
+- **TypeScript**: TypeScript is currently in the testing phase and experimented on the `feature/typescript` branch only.
+It might be included in the main branch in the future based on the project's need and complexity.
+- **Bun**: Experimental support for [Bun](https://bun.sh/) is available on the `feature/bun` branch.

 ## 📋 Prerequisites